CoolestCatMona/MonaDotCool/content/blog/classically_handsome.md

 I'm writing this only four months into my journey, and I feel no regrets.

 Nothing has really changed _physically_ about me, but I feel like I can finally look at myself in the mirror without feeling weird.
-I've been feeling _better_, I've been feeling _lucid_.
+I've been feeling _better_, I've been feeling _lucid_, overall, I've just been feeling more comfortable in my own skin.

 I want to take the time to reflect on all the other ways that I've been feeling awesome and great in a separate dedicated post, if I can.